The Cheapest Car Insurance in Connecticut for 2022

-Even a minor driving violation like a speeding ticket can increase your car insurance rates.
-Connecticut drivers with a speeding ticket pay an average of $1,809 per year for their auto insurance coverage, compared to $1,442 for those with no violations.
+Even a minor driving violation, like a speeding ticket, can increase your car insurance rates.
+Connecticut drivers with a speeding ticket pay an average of $1,888 per year for their auto insurance coverage, compared to approximately $1,505 for those with no violations.

 On average, the most affordable car insurance providers in Connecticut for a driver with a speeding ticket and full coverage are:

 - State Farm: $1,504 per year

-USAA offers cheap car insurance for drivers with tickets at an average cost of $967 per year.
-This insurance is only offered to military members and their families.
-Meanwhile, MetLife has the highest average rate for drivers with tickets in Connecticut, as their rate was roughly $2,817 per year in MoneyGeek's study.
+USAA offers cheap car insurance for drivers with tickets at an average cost of $1,009 per year.
+This insurance is only offered to military families.
+Meanwhile, GEICO has the highest average rate for drivers with tickets in Connecticut at roughly $2,197 per year.

 Tickets, whether for speeding or distracted driving, can cause insurance rates to increase substantially.
 The National Highway Traffic Safety Administration (NHTSA) found that 276 crashes in Connecticut during 2018 were the result of distracted driving.
 Distracted driving can cost far more than higher insurance premiums, making it critical for drivers to stay focused behind the wheel.
 The following table looks at the average cost of insurance per month for Connecticut drivers with a ticket on their record.